jgsteeler/divergent-flow-core/README.md

 - **@div-flo/models** - Shared interfaces and DTOs
 - **@div-flo/core** - Business logic and services
 - **@div-flo/api** - REST API and controllers

+## License

+This project is dual-licensed.
+The core functionalities are released under the **GNU Affero General Public License v3.0 (AGPLv3)**.
+This ensures that any modifications or services built upon the open-source core remain open and accessible to the community.
+For details, see the [LICENSE](LICENSE) file.

+For commercial use-cases, such as integration into proprietary software or for use in a commercial SaaS offering without the copyleft requirements of the AGPLv3, a **commercial license** is available.
+Please contact the project maintainers for more information on obtaining a commercial license.